 Building Materials and Methods

 Introduces function and performance characteristics of basic building materials and components.
 Addresses methods and sequences in the construction process.
-Prerequisites: MTH 60 or MTH 98, RD 90, WR 90 or equivalent placement test scores.
+Prerequisites: MTH 98 or placement into MTH 65; placement into IRW 115 or WR 115.
 Audit Available.

 Upon successful completion of this course, students will be able to: